altaris/portacl/README.md

 * Presently, only container ACLs are supported.
 * portacl does not manage ACLs of ressources created before it has started.
-* User and team data are loaded on startup, and never refreshed.
-If you create a new user or team after portacl started, and then a supported docker ressource that references it, something bad happens.
 * portacl does not handle errors well (or at all).
 If any API call fails, the whole script crashes.